Bullying and Mental Abuse

 • Self-harming or talking about suicide

-If you notice these symptoms, talk to your child to see if they are being bullied.
-It can be difficult to get your child to admit to being bullied.
-It may help to talk to your child’s friends to see if they can offer explanations for the symptoms you notice.
+If you notice these symptoms, talk to your child to get a deeper understanding of what is going on in their life.
+It can be difficult to get your child to admit to being bullied, but it may help to talk to your child’s friends to see if they can offer explanations for the symptoms you notice.

 Paying for Treatment New Jersey Parity LawsPaying for Treatment: New Jersey Parity Laws